Speedunnodu: Production

 The film was launched officially in April 2015.
 Sonarika Bhadoria was signed in as a lead actress in May 2015.

-Later in last October 2015, popular actress Tamannaah was signed in to make a (special appearance) in a song.
+Later in last October 2015, actress Tamannaah Bhatia was signed in to make a performance in the special song.
 Filming of this song was completed by mid November 2015 and it was reported that she charged half of her remuneration to appear in the movie.
 That song, titled "Bachelor Babu" was made on a budget of ₹2.25 crore.
 The film's title was announced as Speedunnodu in December 2015.

 Music

 The audio of the movie was released on 22 January 2016.

 Release

 In January 2016, Sreenivas announced the film's release date as 5 February 2016 in a press meet.